 Fig. I-40 Schematic drawings of the humus profiles in the beech forest and spruce forest of the Solling (modified after Ellenberg et al. 1986).

-Fig. I-41 Variations in TG (g/ha) of fruiting bodies of mycorrhizal fungi and all higher fungi between June and November in the wet year 1970 in the Solling beech forest (modified after Ellenberg et al. 1986).
+Fig. I-41 Variations in DW (dry weight in g/ha) of fruiting bodies of mycorrhizal fungi and all higher fungi between June and November in the wet year 1970 in the Solling beech forest (modified after Ellenberg et al. 1986).

 The most significant activity is that of fungi: in the litter layer 543, in humus 220 and in the A and B horizons 380, i.e. a total of 1,143 kcal/m2/year.
 The mass of microorganisms is very low compared to that of invertebrates.

 The dead wood lying on the ground is 90% destroyed by microorganisms, especially fungi.
 The fungi also have a great importance as mycorrhiza partners for the trees.
 In the Solling, almost half of the higher fungi can be classified as mycorrhizal fungi.
-The maximum of fruiting body formation is in September (◘ Fig. 41-I); however, the other fungi also form fruiting bodies in summer.
+The maximum of fruiting body formation is in September (◘ Fig. I-41); however, the other fungi also form fruiting bodies mainly in summer.
 This is explained by a different balance of growth substances between the fungal root and the tree during mycorrhizal symbiosis.

 5.8 Solling ecosystem